 “How do we get Londoners to spend more time with us?”

 With an upcoming move to a new building in Smithfield, the Museum of London leadership saw an opportunity to address their ambition of making the Museum a much bigger part of many more Londoners’ lives.
-This led us together revisiting and re-articulating their original 1965 charter, inviting in over 500 Londoners, finding participants form all 32 boroughs, getting Trustees and staff onside and developing a new mission, language, behavioural principles and identity.
+This led us together revisiting and re-articulating their original 1965 charter, inviting in over 500 Londoners, finding participants from all 32 boroughs, getting Trustees and staff onside and developing a new mission, language, behavioural principles and identity.
 We worked with numerous partners including London’s favourite creative gang Uncommon.
 Want to see more?
 Opening in 2026!

 “How do you get three of the world’s conservation giants walking in step?”